On the derived category of the Iwahori-Hecke algebra: The case of

 \begin{lem} The morphism

-is a closed immersion. \end{lem} \begin{proof} Clearly $\gamma$ is a finite morphism.
+is a closed immersion. \end{lem} \begin{proof} Clearly $\gamma$ is a finite morphism, by the very definition of the regular locus.
 Hence it is enough to show that $\gamma$ induces an injection on $k$-valued points, for algebraically closed fields $k$, and a surjection on complete local rings.

 Let $k$ be an algebraically closed extension of $C$ and let $(A,\mathfrak{m})$ be a local Artinian $C$-algebra with residue field $k$.
 Let $(\phi,N)\in X_{\check G}^{\rm reg}(A)$ and let $\lambda_1,\dots,\lambda_n\in A$.
 Then we have to show that there is at most one complete flag $\mathcal{F}_\bullet$ of $A^n$ stable under $\phi$ and $N$ such that $\phi$ acts on $\Fcal_i/\Fcal_{i-1}$ by multiplication with $\lambda_i$.